RESEARCH STARTER

 Erin Brockovich was born Erin Pattee; her mother, Betty Jo O’Neal-Pattee, was a journalist, and her father, Frank Pattee, was an industrial engineer.
 She graduated from Lawrence High School in 1978 and earned an associate in applied arts degree from Wade Business College in Dallas, Texas, in 1980.
 She then became a management trainee for the Kmart retail chain and moved to California.
 After a period in which she married and divorced twice (Steve Brockovich was her second husband), had three children, and held a variety of jobs, she became a secretary for the law firm of Masry & Vititoe of Northridge, California, in 1991.

 The film Erin Brockovich was released in 2000 and starred Julia Roberts as Brockovich.
 It chronicled Brockovich's fight against PG&E. Throughout the first two decades of the twenty-first century, Brockovich remained an environmental activist and educator.
-She started her own consulting company in 2005 and worked on several other environmental pollution cases, including a 2016 methane gas leak in California and a 2023 train accidents in Ohio in which more than thirty cars carrying toxic chemicals derailed.
+She started her own consulting company in 2005 and worked on several other environmental pollution cases, including a 2016 methane gas leak in California and a 2023 train accident in Ohio in which more than thirty cars carrying toxic chemicals derailed.
+In March 2025, she became a global ambassador for Made By Dyslexia, which teaches the world about dyslexic thinking.
 Brockovich has also written several books and was an executive producer on the 2021 ABC television series, Rebel, which was loosely based on her life.

 Bibliography